ATM & Debit Card Limits

 Daily limits are set for all ATM and Point of Sale (POS) transactions when using your Fleetwood Bank ATM or Debit Card.
 These amounts are listed in the chart below.
 If you plan on making a purchase higher than the daily limit, please contact us to discuss alternative options.

 |Fleetwood Bank Debit Card||$610.00||$1,000.00|

 Access your money when and where you need it.
 The MoneyPass network offers tens of thousands of surcharge-free ATMs coast-to-coast, located where you live, work and travel.
 Visit www.MoneyPass.com to find a convenient ATM location, or download the MoneyPass mobile app to your iPhone or Android device.

-Pinnacle Club Debit Cards and Business Debit Cards earn reward points every time you make a signature-based POS transaction through our program “Advantage Points”!
-Click on the link www.myadvantagepoints.com/fleetwoodbank or call 1-800-787-0856 to sign up and start earning and redeeming your points!
+Pinnacle Club Debit Cards and Business Debit Cards earn reward points through “uChoose Rewards” simply by using your card for all your everyday purchases!
+Click on the link www.uChooseRewards.com to sign up and start earning and redeeming your points!

 ATM & Debit Card Fees